Beginning the Application Process

 -

-English Proficiency Testing
+English Proficiency Materials

 We do not accept TOEFL MyBest scores.

-Learn More About TOEFL Learn More About IELTS
+Learn More about TOEFL Learn More about IELTS

 -

-Exemptions From English Proficiency Testing
+Exemptions From English Proficiency Materials

-Please note that non-native English speakers in our LLM program receive 25 percent extra time on their final exams in their first semester.
-However, LLM students who are exempt from submitting an English proficiency score in their admissions applications do not receive this extra time on their final exams.
+However, LLM students who are exempt from submitting English proficiency materials in their admissions applications do not receive this extra time on their final exams.

 -